 Because of this, we wanted to create a platform where you can manage the entire process in a single, reliable place!

 If you’re interested in coming to Canada, start by going to our Home Page and signing up.
-You’ll instantly get access to our free Express Entry video course that will get you started on the immigration process, and also give you the opportunity to join our community for even more benefits.
+You’ll instantly get access to the Visto Portal that will get you started on the immigration process, and also give you the opportunity to join our community for even more benefits.

 By using our resources and relying on our community and Canadian lawyers, you’ll be in a great position to move your immigration process along as quick as possible.